Fay Sampson’s Family History

 Twenty-four years later, in 1956, Elizabeth’s son Edmar also died of kidney failure.

 The remaining twin Sidney joined the Royal Artillery.
 He married twice.
-His first wife was Lily.
+His first wife was Dorothy Jubber.
 They had three children: Ronald, Margaret and Marjorie.
 Sidney became a Quarter Sergeant Major and served in India.
 His first wife died there.
 The three children were put into a children’s home.

 During the second world war the home moved to the outskirts of Exmouth, and the children were able to visit their uncle Edmar and his family in nearby Lympstone.
 Edmar wanted to take the children into his own home, but Sidney would not allow it.

 In 1941 Sidney remarried, to Iris Le Grys, the superintendent of a children’s home.
 Iris also had children from a previous marriage, including Jean.
 They had four more children: Eric, Jennifer, Susan and Stephen.
 When Sidney and Iris both fell ill, these children, too, with the exception of Stephen, were put into different children’s homes.

 Emily and Norris continued to live at Agaton Cottages on the Green after Elizabeth’s death.
 Edmar’s daughter Fay remembers visiting Aunt Em many times during her childhood.
 The front door was approached from the Green by a path through a small garden crowded with tall plants.
 There was a step down from the rooms at the front of the cottage to those at the back, which offered an open outlook.
 The garden sloped steeply away to the Hamoaze, with a glimpse of the navel vessels moored there.
 There were window seats in the thick walls and rows of gooseberry bushes in the garden.

 Emily died in the same year as Edmar, 1956.
 She was buried in the churchyard at Higher St Budeaux, with her mother Elizabeth and half-sister Marie.